Stuffed Acorn Squash (with Mediterranean flavors!)

 - Pomegranate molasses: To add tanginess and a subtle sweetness to the filling.
 You can make homemade pomegranate molasses or use store-bought.

 - Rice: Any cooked rice including basmati or jasmine would work.
+You can also use leftover white rice.

 - Spices: A combination of cumin, coriander, turmeric, paprika and sumac would add a lot of flavor.